 Brakes play a huge role in the operator's safety.
 Here’s how to check them:

 - Foot brake: when pressing on the foot brake, the forklift should stop smoothly.

 - Parking brake: this brake should hold against a slight acceleration.

-- Dead Man brake: when operator rises from seat, the brake should hold.
+- Dead Man brake: when an operator rises from the seat, the brake should hold.

 Forklifts are outfitted with a variety of safety devices to help prevent injury in the case of an accident.
 The overheard guard is a great example of one of these components.
 Make sure to check your overhead guard for cracks before getting behind the wheel.